-- Provide the SLT with an overview of the exam year, highlighting what went well and what could be developed/improved in terms of exams management and administrative processes within the stages of the exam cycle;
+- Provide the senior leadership team with an overview of the exam year, highlighting what went well and what could be developed/improved in terms of exams management and administrative processes within the stages of the exam cycle.

-- Collect and evaluate feedback from staff, candidates and invigilators to inform an exams review.
+- Collect and evaluate feedback from staff, candidates and invigilators to inform an exam review.

 - Provide an exams archiving policy that identifies information held, retention period and method of disposal.

-Appendix A: Candidate late arrival and absence procedure
+Appendix B: Candidate late arrival and absence procedure

 1. Candidates who do not arrive at the examination hall for the beginning of the examination